 Why Job Shadow

-54% of Newport properties are considered historic which makes Newport and Aquidneck Island ideal areas to learn the historic trades.
-Through this job shadowing program, participants will understand the breadth of trades involved in preservation and where their interests lie.
-Once complete, participants will have insight into whether they wish to pursue a career in the historic trades.
+54% of Newport properties are considered historic, which makes Aquidneck Island an ideal center to learn the historic trades.
+Through this job shadowing program, participants will understand the breadth of trades involved in preservation and where their interests intersect.
+Once complete, participants will have insight into a career in the historic trades.

 What You Will Learn